amarula/chatgpt-code-review-gerrit-plugin/README.md

   below.
 Turning off this option (false) allows the display of comments AI marks as irrelevant.
 - `filterCommentsRelevanceThreshold`: When `filterRelevantComments` is enabled, any review comment assigned a relevance score by AI below this threshold will not be shown.
 The default threshold is set at 0.6.
-- `gptRelevanceRules`: This option allows customization of the rules AI uses to determine the relevance of a task.
+- `aiRelevanceRules`: This option allows customization of the rules AI uses to determine the relevance of a task.
 - `patchSetCommentsAsResolved`: Initially set to false, this option leaves AI's Patch Set comments as unresolved, inviting further discussion.
 If activated, it marks AI's Patch Set comments as resolved.
 - `inlineCommentsAsResolved`: Initially set to false, this option leaves AI's inline comments as unresolved, inviting